 “And I told her exactly how I’m feeling, but she doesn’t think she’s in the wrong.
 I’m thinking that I will just let this play out a little longer.”
 Why?
 “And if she isn’t willing to budge on this issue, then I’m just going to break it off for good.”
 Yeah, you said that last time, I bet, man.
 You’re also in your comfort zone.
 You also don’t have the balls to break it.
 Every time you take her back, you just show that you don’t have the balls.
 I asked, “Why would you want to spend more time with a girl who has clearly chosen not to spend time with you?”
 One question, that was it.
 25 likes on that.
 Thank you guys.
 But yeah, there you go, Mike.

 This is pretty cut and dried.
 I was shocked how many guys in the comments were polarized on this issue.
 It is so obvious what the issues are.
 Mike is being a wimp and a pussy, and he can’t break it off, but he keeps being self-righteous about it.
 He continues to try to enforce love, and enforce attraction, and enforce passion, to institute rules that will force her to be with him.
 You know, this is every single Hollywood movie that where a guy tries this, it completely backfires and he’s the villain.
 Don’t be the fucking villain, Mike.
 Learn about emotions.
 Learn about attraction.
 Learn how passion works.
 It’s not how the average person thinks it is.
 Get into the Man Up Facebook group.
-Well, for whoever is launching this.
+Well, for whoever is watching this.
 If you also have the same questions or issues like Mike, and get the free courses where I go over this in pretty good detail in the free courses.